An exploration of dust grain growth within WCd systems using an advected scalar dust model: Methodology

 Athena++ has been configured to run using a piecewise linear reconstruction method with a 4\ts{th} order Strong Stability Preserving Runge-Kutta time-integration method \citep{spiteriNewClassOptimal2002}.
 Athena++ was forked from the original repository and additional routines were written for a colliding wind binary scenario.
 Routines were created to produce a steady outflow from a small spherical region around a set of cartesian co-ordinates as well as a function to move these co-ordinates with each time-step; these were used to simulate stellar wind outflow and orbital motion, respectively.
 Additionally, Athena++ was further modified to include an advected scalar dust model for simulating dust growth and destruction as well as a photon emission cooling model to approximate cooling for gas and dust particles within the fluid.

 Athena++ utilises OpenMPI for parallelism, breaking the simulation into blocks, which are distributed between processors.
 The block size is variable, but for these simulations a block size of $32\times 32 \times 8$ was found to be optimal.
 This meshblock system is also utilised in mesh refinement for increasing the effective resolution.
 As the CWB systems are being simulated in their entirety, a very large volume needs to be simulated, while at the same time the region between the stars must be resolved with a resolution of at least 100 cells in order to adequately resolve the WCR.
 This difference in length scales necessitates the use of static mesh refinement (SMR) to improve the effective resolution of the simulation.
 A base coarse resolution of $320 \times 320 \times 40$ cells in $XYZ$ is defined for the simulations, while a region close to the stars operates at a higher refinement level.
 This rectangular region encompasses the entire orbital path of the stars and is refined to the maximum level.
 This results in a resolution increase of a factor of $2^{n-1}$ greater than the coarse resolution, where $n$ is the refinement level (see Fig. \ref{fig:smr-grid}).
 In the case of 7 levels (inclusive of the base, ``coarsest'' level) as used in most of the simulations in this paper, this results in an effective resolution of $20480 \times 20480 \times 2560$ cells.
+The maximum refinement level is determined based on the orbital separation of the system in order to correctly resolve the WCR from the stars.
+In the case of most of the simulations in this paper, we use a $d\rms{sep}$ of \SI{4}{AU}, 7 refinement levels (inclusive of the base, ``coarsest'' level) and a simulation domain of $1000 \times 1000 \times 125 \, \si{AU}$.
+For this typical case we calculate a ``finest'' cell volume of \SI{0.05}{AU^3}, which is sufficient to resolve the orbit of the stars using 80 cells, which we determined through experimentation to be sufficient to correctly resolve the WCR.
+An open boundary condition is used, stellar wind that flows out of the numerical domain is removed from the simulation.
 SMR is utilised instead of Adaptive Mesh Refinement, a more flexible conditional method, as it has proven to be more reliable for our simulations.
 As much of the grain evolution occurs a small distance from the WCR stagnation point, much of the simulation volume can be run at a lower resolution without affecting the simulation results.

 The wind outflow from each star is simulated by replacing the conserved variables (density, momentum and energy) within a small region around the expected position of the stars; this region is typically on the order of 6 maximally refined cells in radius.
 This rewrite corresponds to a change in density, $\rho \rms R$, pressure, $P \rms R$, and total energy, $E \rms R$, imparted by an outflowing wind, such that: